 Use simple, classic fonts like Arial, Verdana or Georgia.
 Times New Roman tends to read like an essay, so we recommend that you avoid this type of font.
 Whatever you choose, it should be easy to read.

-Text should also be black, although you could use one additional colour.
-Ideally, you would use colours of your own brand, but the choice is yours.
-Avoid using a bright red colour, however, because this tends to read like spam.
+Text should also be black, although you could use one additional color.
+Ideally, you would use colors of your own brand, but the choice is yours.
+Avoid using a bright red color, however, because this tends to read like spam.

 In terms of page sizes, 8.5 x 11 inches or 6 x 9 inches are most common because they are easily readable on computers.

 Your ebook cover can mean the difference between an ebook that people want to sign up for and one that people don’t.